 And the places we love - they carry a magnetic kind of music.
 They call to us over and over and summon our integration.
 They remind us how multi-faceted the human condition is.
 They help us offer our name up as a blessing.
 They invite us to claim our part in the big, wide, wonder-filled world.

 I am a Portland, Oregon based writer, filmmaker and choreographer.
-I believe stories activate the code of empathy, dissolve the grip of isolation, voice our animal truths and hunt our human treasures.
+I believe stories dissolve the grip of isolation and return us to each other.